raphaelsmend/clientApi/README.md

 $ make down
 ```

-Links and Endpoints
+Swagger
 ============

-All the endpoints in url
+Swagger with all endpoints
 ```bash
 http://localhost:8080
 ```